Pull Request Badge lets you programatically insert badges in your pull request descriptions and then link them to anything. Like this one 👇

-Pull Request Badge is not limited to JIRA!
-Through the simple API you can easily present any kind of information.
-How about adding a preview badge with a link to a preview instance?
-Or indicate if the Pull Request is small?
+I initially created Pull Request Badge to deal with JIRA links, but it can easily present any kind of information through the simple and flexible API.
+For example: how about adding a preview badge with a link to a preview instance?
+Or indicate if the Pull Request is rather large?
 Check out the $payload attribute for more details.
 Your creativity is the limit.

 »With a large distributed engineering team, it can be hard to enforce rules about including links to tickets within